Orckestra/orc-shared/README.md

 ### AppFrame

+`topbarConfig`: An object containing the needed information to configure an app frame.

 `sidebarConfig`: An object containing the needed information to configure an app frame.

 `children`: Children of the component will be rendered into the view port.